 I found smaller Easter markets at Kampa Island and in front of the Prague Castle too.

 What to see at the Prague Easter Market?

 But what made the Prague Easter Markets most enjoyable was the food!
 Yea, I’m not gonna lie.
-To stay warm, have a hot cup of coco or spice things up with a splash of rum.
+To stay warm, have a hot cup of cocoa or spice things up with a splash of rum.
 But I did enjoy a nice Czech beer in the early Spring sun and put my teeth in a freshly made trdelník.
-What an art to make these pastry cones and cook them over the open fire.
+What an art form to make these pastry cones and cook them over the open fire.